***NEWS FLASH ALERT***

 After a nerve-wracking four-hour flight from Washington, Bobby Kennedy entered the ICU in Parkland Memorial Hospital’s surgical ward.
 He was immediately surprised by the number of people surrounding the bed of his older brother, the 35th President of the United States.

-“Who the hell is in charge here?” he barked to no one in particular.
+“Who the hell is in charge here?” he barked.

 After some frenetic searching, the Air Force officer carrying the nuclear football was located, and escorted into the president’s room and shown to a seat in the corner.
 The “football” referred to the leather satchel that carried the nuclear launch codes and that accompanied the president whenever he was out of the White House.
 It was to be carried by a uniformed military officer within reach of the president at all times.
 In the event of a nuclear attack, the president would be able to access a 3 x 5 card with the nuclear launch codes as well as a black book of retaliatory options and target packages.
 It was, in the president’s hands, akin to a mobile nuclear arsenal.